snail package

 example(**kwargs)

-Generate an example of a particular size.
+Generate an example of this data model specification.

 get_metadata()